rlk/site/courses/csc3102/project1.md

 - (10 points) Code format matters!
 Consistent indentation, spacing, and brace placement are critical details that communicate structure.
 Points will be deducted for inconsistent formatting.

-Code submission should be done using your account on `classes.csc.lsu.edu`.
+Code submission should be done via your account on `classes.csc.lsu.edu` in a directory calleg `prog0`.
+The instructor's account name is `cs3102_koo`.